 Alternative care settings

-There is no explicit prohibition of corporal punishment in alternative care settings, where corporal punishment is lawful as for parents under the right of chastisement in article 53 of the Penal Code 1987 (see under “Home”).
+There is no explicit prohibition of corporal punishment in alternative care settings, where corporal punishment is lawful as for parents under the right of chastisement in article 53 of the Penal Code 1987 and article 2.2 of the Law no. 3/2016 on the Rights of the Child (see under “Home”).
 The Federal Act No. 1 of 2012 concerning care for children of unknown parentage does not prohibit the use of corporal punishment.

 There is no explicit prohibition of corporal punishment in early childhood care or in day care for older children.
-It is lawful as for parents under the right of chastisement in article 53 of the Penal Code 1987.
+It is lawful as for parents under the right of chastisement in article 53 of the Penal Code 1987 and article 2.2 of the Law no. 3/2016 on the Rights of the Child.

 It appears that corporal punishment is unlawful as a disciplinary measure in penal institutions.
 Penal institutions are regulated by Ministerial Decree No. 471 1995 on the Promulgation of the Executive Regulations for Federal Act No. 43 1992 Regulating Penitentiaries 1995.
 Article 86(1) states: “Cruelty, beating, torture or any other manifestation of material aggression against a prisoner shall not be authorised.
 Any form of psychological abuse shall also be prohibited.
 Disciplinary action against a prisoner shall be within the limits of specified penalties which are in accordance with the provisions of the law and text of this chapter.”
 There is no provision for corporal punishment among the disciplinary measures permitted for juveniles.